johnypony3/recipes/content/recipes/lemon-slaw.md

 ## Instructions

-1. Combine cabbage, scallions, lemon juice, and ¼ teaspoon salt in bowl.
-Squeeze and massage with your hands until cabbage is slightly wilted, about 1 minute.
+1. Combine cabbage, scallions, lemon juice, and ¼ teaspoon salt in bowl
+1. Squeeze and massage with your hands until cabbage is slightly wilted, about 1 minute

 ***